peasy/peasy-js/README.md

 You can see all changes introduced with peasy-js 2.0 [here](https://github.com/peasy/peasy-js/wiki/new-in-2.0).

-# What's a middle tier framework?
+# What's a business logic micro-framework?

-A middle tier framework is code that facilitates creating business logic in a reusable, extensible, maintainable, and testable manner.
+A business logic framework is code that facilitates creating business logic in a consistent, predictable, reusable, extensible, maintainable, scalable, and testable manner.
 It promotes creating business logic that is completely decoupled from its consuming technologies and helps to ensure that separation of concerns ([SoC](https://en.wikipedia.org/wiki/Separation_of_concerns)) are adhered to.

 <h3 align="center">Write your business logic once and consume from everywhere!</h3>
 <p align="center">